Ranakhamis/Books_store/README.md

 # Note that this is a backend project so I didn't work on a UI design

-* How to run the test suite
-  Download the project and run the following :
+  Download the project and run the following : <br>

-  1- bundle install
+  1- bundle install <br>
-  2-you would need to cange mysql password to yours
+  2-you would need to cange mysql password to yours <br>
-  3- rails s
+  3- rails s <br>

 # To create an admin Sign up and login by a normal user and set the admin field by true and save from rails c